 Specific widths have also been adopted for interstate, expressway, single and double lane ramps and collector-distributor road shoulders.
 Total shoulder widths, paved shoulder widths, and widths of paved shoulder separations between through pavement edge and the near edge of any shoulder gutter are given for both right (outside) and left (inside) edges of the roadway.
-See Shoulders in the criteria tables and figures.
+See Tables 2.3.1 - 2.3.4 and Figures 2.3.1 - 2.3.2.